lucasfantacuzzi/RPGit/README.md

 ## ⚔️ Concept

-- **Citadel 🏰** → the central hub/organization where multiple campaigns live.
+- **Citadel 🏰** → a central hub/organization where multiple campaigns live.
 - **Campaigns 🎯** → represent a project or epic within the citadel.
-- **Dungeons 🕸️** → specific adventures like sprints, pipelines, or feature branches inside a campaign.
+- **Dungeons 🕸️** → repositories inside a campaign, each with its own quests and bosses.
 - **Bosses 👹** → milestones that need to be defeated (with HP, loot and phases).
-- **Quests 📜** → issues that grant XP and deal damage to the boss.
+- **Quests 📜** → issues and PRs that grant XP and deal damage to the boss.
 - **Players 🧑‍💻** → each developer chooses a class, gains XP and levels up.
 - **Party 🧙‍♂️🛡️** → a team of players working together on a campaign.
-- **Tavern 🍺** → the place where players gather to share knowledge and coordinate — represented by the Kanban board.
+- **Tavern 🍺** → the Kanban board, where players gather to share knowledge and coordinate.

 Pushes, merges and builds become battles against monsters.
 The party earns XP, loot and badges as the project progresses.